-Following public submissions, one additional budget item has been included in the 2007/08 Annual Plan, which is the reinstatement of the \$20,000 annual contribution for the mangement of Whitireia Park.
+Following public submissions, one additional budget item has been included in the 2007/08 Annual Plan, which is the reinstatement of the \$20,000 annual contribution for the management of Whitireia Park.
 Other issues raised in the public consultation process relate to matters of an operational nature and did not affect the final Annual Plan document.

-Public submissions on the LTCCP amendment to Section 2.1 of the Revenue and Finance Policy were largely supportive and this has now been included in the Amended 2006-16 LTCCP document (also incorporating the Wellington Regional Strategy), which is available on our website and in most libraries and Council offices.
+Public submissions on the LTCCP amendment to Section 2.1 of the Revenue and Financing Policy were largely supportive and this has now been included in the Amended 2006-16 Ten-Year Plan document (which also incorporates the Wellington Regional Strategy), approved by the Council on 12 June 2007.
+This amended document is available on our website and in most libraries and Council offices in the Wellington region.